About Global Measles

 A baby hospitalized with measles in the Philippines, during a large measles outbreak.
 Credit: James Goodson, CDC.

-Measles is a highly contagious respiratory virus, one of the most contagious diseases known.
+Measles is a highly contagious respiratory virus, one of the most contagious human diseases known.
 One person infected with measles can lead to a dozen other people becoming infected in any community where less than 95% of people have been vaccinated against measles.

 Measles anywhere is a threat everywhere.